chrismdp/chrismdp.github.com/_posts/2015-07-29-why-i-rewrote-sol-trader-s-gui-from-scratch.markdown

 ## Summary: Is the "Not Invented Here" principle overrated?

 In hindsight, I definitely made the right decision.
-Build speed is so important because the shorter your debug loop the faster you can [iterate towards fun](/2015/04/how-to-choose-between-realism-and-fun/).
+Build speed is so important because the shorter our debug loop the faster we can [iterate towards fun](/2015/04/how-to-choose-between-realism-and-fun/).
 Writing my own tiny GUI library within my game has meant that now there are no external barriers to a smooth frame rate.

 I can now understand why there aren't that many well established game GUI libraries out there.
-It's relatively easy to write just enough GUI for what you need, and really very difficult to write enough GUI so that everyone can use it.
+It's relatively easy to write just enough GUI for what we need, and relatively difficult to write enough GUI so that everyone can use it.

 I think "Not Invented Here" is overrated.
 As developers we're often tempted to reinvent the wheel, and often that's unnecessary.
 However, as long as we understand the concepts, sometimes it's ok to rewrite the code without resolving the problem.
 Perhaps we need to focus more on not reinventing concepts and less on not rewriting code.